A 26-week intensive program for career changers in technology

 Graduates of the program earn a certificate of completion from a well-respected university in this field with a long track record of success in preparing students for employment in technology positions in a variety of industries.

 Employment opportunities are expanding as there continue to be shortages of qualified individuals in the computer technology field.
 While this program is new and we do not yet have job placement information, we expect graduates of the program to qualify for positions in firms similar to those attained by new graduates with a major in computer science.
 DePaul graduates with a baccalaureate in computer science and good academic records have great success finding jobs.
 Graduates of the undergraduate program tend to accept employment with large firms and financial institutions in the Chicago area and nationwide.
-The services of DePaul University’s Career Center are available to students in the CCP.
+The online resources of DePaul University’s Career Center are available to students in the CCP.
 Employment outcomes, of course, cannot be guaranteed.

 Students in this program will, among other skills, be able to: